paulscottrobson/arturo/documents/kernel.md

 ## Timer

-A function *TMRRead()* returns the time since power up which clocks at 100Hz.
-This is not used in the sample code.
+A function *TMRReadTimeMS()* returns the time since power up which clocks at 1kHz.

 This should be used as the basis for time centric code, e.g. sprite moving speeds.